 In case you did not know, the wind in Fuerteventura can be very strong.
 If your intention on the island is not to engage in sports such as windsurfing or kitesurfing, the wind can even bother you quite a bit on your trip.
 For this reason, for some people it is important to travel to Fuerteventura when it’s less windy.

-As for high and low season, you should know that the months when there is a greater influx of tourists in Fuerteventura are from November to March, July and August.
+As for high and low season, you should know that the months when there is a greater influx of tourists are from November to March, July and August.